The Settings panel enables you to configure various options:

 |Activate automatic configuration refresh|

-AIP Console implements an automatic "configuration loading mechanism" based on the standard .TCCSetup files present in the CAST AIP installation folder and any installed extension folders.
+Console implements an automatic "configuration loading mechanism" based on the standard .TCCSetup files present in the AIP Core installation folder and any installed extension folders.
 TCCSetup files (standard configuration files) contain configuration parameters to automatically define Entry Points, Data Entities, End points and Excluded Items and are known as Packages.

 Before computing Function Points (either manually using the compute action or during snapshot generation), the setup of the Application(s) will be refreshed with the content of the .TCCSetup configuration files which are present in the following locations on disk: